Vinark117/old-docs.vinark.dev/better-rule-tiles/youtube-tutorials.md

 I'm gonna start by creating a 1 by 1, 2 by 2 and a 3 by 3 square. than export the rule tile so we can check out the changes.
 As you can see all the 10 different tiles got added to the rule tile with their respective rules.

-We can also check use this tile in the scene too.
+We can also check this tile in the scene too.
 So let's create a tile palette and add the tile onto it.
 Now if we draw with this tile you can see that if we create a block it will have the correct rules.
 Of course if we create other shapes whis won't really work so we need to add some more rules.

 This is also a good time to mention that even thougt you can place every tile right next to each other, sometimes you have to separate them so it covers more scenarios.
 In this example you can see that even though we already specified the edge pieces that should go there, it still uses the default sprite.
 This is because we only specified a scenario where all 3 tiles around it are empty, which in this case is not true, so we have to create a scenario which would be used for every edge piece.
 We can take the 3 by 3 square to separate it to edges and corners.
 I used the select tool along with the copy and paste functions to create a duplicate of the 3 by 3 square.
 After that I used the eraser tool to remove the sprites and the brush tool along with the delete tile to delete the tiles.
 You can also delete the 2 by 2 square because these tiles are already in the 3 by 3 configuration.
 Now if you check the tiles, the edge pieces are properly displayed.